awhit012/intro-to-bootstrap/README.md

 Bootsrap was created by Twitter and open sourced in 2011.
 Since then, it has been at, or near the top of the charts in terms of use and popularity.

-It is a heavy-weight framework, meaning you need to include a pretty large file to use it, but it can do a LOT for developers.
+It is a heavy-weight library (sometimes called a framework) meaning you need to include a pretty large file to use it, but it can do a LOT for developers.

 Until recently, I preferred light-weight CSS frameworks like Skeleton.CSS.
 However, since CSS Grid has been implemented, there isn't a lot of point to it anymore!
 Skeleton offers a grid plus a few utility classes.
 Bootstrap offers both of those, and also a lot of great components, and more.
 Let's dig in!

 ## Intro to Bootstrap

 * [Bootstrap](http://getbootstrap.com/) is a **css library** created by a small team of developers at Twitter and maintained by a much larger community of contributors.
-* The framework consists of one main CSS file, an optional theme CSS file, and an optional JS file.
+* The library consists of one main CSS file, optional theme CSS files, and an optional JS file.

-Bootstrap is extremely popular and knowledge of at least one CSS framework is a very valuable skill to have (and totally worth putting on your resume).
+Bootstrap is extremely popular and knowledge of at least one CSS library is a very valuable skill to have (and totally worth putting on your resume).

 Bootstrap comes with a ton of features, including: